AlmaBroman/flea-finder-stockholm/README.md

   - ### [Credits](#credits-1)

 ## UX
 The main concept for the site is simplicity, therefore the pages have a simple structure, and general.

 This website is designed to follow the conventions of a typical blog site and the general functionality is designed to be intuitive, meeting the users expectations of a standard blog site.

 A simple colour scheme based on a gradient between white to dark gray was used for contrast and calm.

-Favicon to make the site easier to find and look good in the tab bar.
+There's a nice favicon to make the site easier to find and look good in the tab bar.

 ### Agile
 This project was designed using an agile approach from start to finish.
 I Used the Git Hub projects function to plan this project and assigned them labels according to their importance.

-To view the User stories in the project please click on thins [link]() Please note that the user stories all have a label signifying their importance and a label grouping them to a specific epic.

 To adress the users need I initially made a mindmap where I wrote out potential features and then prioritized and tried to keep the most important, weeding out features and information that the user will not need, at least in the first implementation of the project.
 This was especially considered when creating the database models and for the event detail and event view.